 There are two main traditions of bodhisattva vow: the tradition of Profound View, coming from Nagarjuna, and the tradition of Vast Conduct, coming from Asanga.
 In Asanga’s tradition the vows of bodhichitta in aspiration and bodhichitta in action are taken separately, whereas in Nagarjuna’s tradition they are taken together.

 The Bodhisattva vow consists of the preliminary practices, main part and conclusion.
-The preliminaries can consist of gathering the accumulations by means of the seven branch offering, training the mind and Continue reading
+The preliminaries can consist of gathering the accumulations by means of the seven branch offering, training the mind and giving away the three possessions.
+The main part consists of taking the vows of bodhichitta in aspiration and action, either separately or together.
+The conclusion consists of rejoicing oneself and encouraging others to rejoice as well.
+Continue reading